Osborne Village: History

-Shoppers Drug Mart Expansion

-In 2011, the Shoppers Drug Mart at 43 Osborne Street proposed a plan to expand which involved the purchase and takeover of the neighbouring building that housed Movie Village and Vi-Ann, a local Vietnamese restaurant.
+In 2011, the Shoppers Drug Mart at 43 Osborne Street proposed a plan to purchase the neighbouring building to permit its expansion.
 The proposal would increase the 10048 sqft store's footprint by more than double.
 The city board approved the purchase in December 2011.
-Area residents raised a campaign to appeal and block the purchase, collecting over 4,000 signatures, but the purchase plans were upheld by a city appeals committee in February 2012.
+Citing the threatened loss of two local businesses, Movie Village and Vi-Ann, a Vietnamese restaurant, area residents raised a campaign to appeal and block the purchase, collecting over 4,000 signatures, but the purchase plans were upheld by a city appeals committee in February 2012.